justkowal/FGCompanion/aircraft.md

-# List of available/planned aircrafts in official Rich Presence
+# List of available/planned aircraft in official Rich Presence

 - [X] Cessna 172p
 - [X] Airbus A320